 After you file a complaint at the Probate and Family Court, you have to “serve” the person you are taking to court.

-Serving is the formal way to tell another person you are taking him or her to court.
+Serving is the formal way to tell another person you are taking them to court.
 That person is called the “defendant.”

 When you file a case, the clerk gives you

 - a "summons" to serve on the defendant.

 - You have to serve the defendant,

 - The number of days you have to serve the defendant,

 - you need to return "proof of service,"

 - If you do not serve defendant the judge may dismiss your case, and